Emetophobia: Evidence-Based Strategies to Address Fear of Vomiting

 Learning Objectives:

-• Identify key cognitive, behavioral, and physiological features of emetophobia to improve differential diagnosis and case conceptualization.
+• Identify key cognitive, behavioral, and physiological features of emetophobia.

-• Describe how interoceptive exposure can be used to reduce fearful responding around vomiting.
+• Describe how interoceptive and exposure-based interventions can be tailored to effectively reduce fearful responding and avoidance behaviors.

-• Develop individualized exposure hierarchies and behavioral experiments to help clients confront and tolerate distressing vomiting-related fears effectively.
+• Develop individualized exposure hierarchies and behavioral experiments to help clients confront and tolerate distress.

 Testimonials